tekumara/notes/terraform.md

 [null_resource](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) will be recreated when trigger values change.

 [local_exec Provisioner](https://www.terraform.io/docs/language/resources/provisioners/local-exec.html) invokes a local executable after a resource is created.
+It is not called on modification.
 If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed (see [Destroy-Time Provisioners](https://www.terraform.io/docs/language/resources/provisioners/syntax.html#destroy-time-provisioners)).

+If local_exec fails then the resource will be tainted, and therefore recreated.
+If it's an expense resource to recreate, then use local_exec instead a `null_resource`.
+The other advantage is the `null_resource` can be explicitly tainted and just the local-exec will be rerun.

+## Scope

+Locals are scoped to the whole module (ie: directory they're in)

 ## Avoiding secrets in state